 So far, so good?
 Are you itching to visit London yet?
 I hope so.
 I love hearing from people how much they love this city when they return home with their stories.
 If you’ve been already, or if you do go, I’d love to hear your stories too.

-Up next tomorrow for the third and final day of this itinerary we’ll be out seeing sights that London is very well known for- it’s Royal Family.
+Up next is the third and final day of this itinerary and we’ll be out to see some sights that London is very well known for- it’s Royal Family.
 We’ll visit a palace, a park, and then do a little shopping where the Queen shops!